SCOTLAND IN SEPTEMBER – HERE’S WHAT TO SEE AND DO

 The fall months are the best time to visit Scotland if you’re after some peace and quiet.
 If you want to book a romantic or luxury Scottish vacation without the summer crowds, this is a great month to discover its stunning cities.
 Expect temperatures to drop a few degrees early in the month, before they plummet towards the end.
 Whether you’re still enjoying the end of summer sunshine, or catching the very first sight of autumn leaves, September is perfect for couples and groups alike.

-Here are some of the best things to see and do in Scotland in September:
+As well as visiting some of Scotland’s most important and historic castles, here are some of the best things to see and do in Scotland in September:

 GO HIKING IN THE HIGHLANDS